What does it actually take to win a hackathon?

 • Feedback quality: was enthusiasm genuine or just polite hackathon energy?

 • Problem validation: is this a real problem people would pay to solve?
+Use the Problem Framing Template to stress-test

 • Your passion: do you actually want to work on this for months/years?